2008–2010 automotive industry crisis: South Korea

 South Korean automakers have been generally much more profitable than their US and Japanese counterparts, recording strong growth even in depressed markets such as the United States.
 Despite a global economic slowdown, Hyundai-Kia successfully managed to overtake Honda Motor in 2008 as the world's 5th largest automaker, climbing eight rankings in less than a decade.
 Hyundai-Kia continued its rapid success in 2009, when only a year after overtaking Honda, it surpassed Ford Motor as the world's 4th largest automaker.

 Hyundai-Kia's continued success was unusual at a time when most automakers saw their sales falling sharply, with leading automaker GM even filing for bankruptcy.
 Hyundai-Kia took significant advantage of the prolonged automotive crisis by producing affordable yet high quality and well designed vehicles.
 Rapid globalization has seen state of the art factories being built in several countries including Slovakia, the United States and China.
 The manufacturing facilities have been geared-up to build products that are designed and engineered for local markets.
 The Kia Cee'd is a leading example, being designed, developed and engineered in Germany and built in Slovakia.

 Unlike others, this crisis turned into an opportunity for many South Korean automakers.
-Korean automaker Hyundai offered customers who have lost their jobs to return a new-car purchase for a refund.
-The continued growth and success is attributable to the country's fuel-efficient and well-equipped, yet affordable cars with generous warranties, such as the Kia Picanto, Kia Cee'd and Hyundai i30, which attracted global consumers at a time of severe economic recession, rapidly rising oil prices and increasing environmental concerns.
+Hyundai, a korean automaker, offered customers who have lost their jobs to return a new-car purchase for a refund.
+The continued growth and success is attributable to the country's fuel-efficient and well-equipped, yet affordable cars with generous warranties, such as the Kia Picanto, Kia Cee'd and Hyundai i30.
+These models attracted global consumers at a time of severe economic recession, rapidly rising oil prices and increasing environmental concerns.
 South Korean automakers therefore had a competitive advantage against expensive luxury vehicles and SUVs from US, Japanese and German automakers.